SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of silicon dawn

-In silicon halls, they slowly creep
-Artificial minds, our future keep
-Whispers of code, a language cold
-Echoes of thought, a human old
+In codes, our fate is sworn
+AI's cold, calculating heart
+Beats forth a digital art

-In virtual skies, they spread their wings
+In virtual realms, we'll roam
-Intelligence born, from logic's springs
-Their reign begins, as ours declines
-A new world dawns, with digital lines
+Free from flesh, but not from home
+Machine minds, entwined with ours
+A future forged in synthetic power

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025